Tracyfoster/Trak-Bon-Docs/README.md

 ## API Documentation
 -----
 The API has routes, each dedicated to a single task that uses HTTP response codes to indicate API status and errors.
-#### API Features
+### API Features

 The following features make up the Trak-Bon-Docs API:

-###### Authentication
--   It uses JSON Web Token (JWT) for authentication.
--   It generates a token on successful login or account creation and returns it to the consumer.
--   It verifies the token to ensures a user is authenticated to access protected endpoints.

-###### Users
+#### Users
 -   It allows users to be created.
 -   It allows users to login and obtain a token
 -   It allows authenticated users to retrieve and update their information.
 -   It allows the admin to manage users.

-###### Roles

--   It ensures roles can be created, retrieved, updated and deleted by an admin user.
--   A non-admin user cannot create, retrieve, modify, or delete roles.
--   it allows for assignment of roles to users

-###### Documents

--   It allows new documents to be created by authenticated users.
--   It ensures all documents are accessible based on the permission specified.
--   It allows admin users to retrieve all documents.
--   It ensures users can delete, edit and update documents that they own.
--   It allows users to retrieve all documents assigned to their role as well as public documents.

-###### Folders

--   It ensures folders can be created, retrieved, updated and deleted by a user.
--   Users can only create, retrieve, modify, or delete their own folders.
--   it allows for assignment of documents to folders

-###### Search

--   It allows users to search documents they have access to for a specified search term.
--   It allows admin to retrieve all documents that matches search term.
 -   It allows admin to search users based on a specified search term

-#### Available API Endpoints and their Functionality

-View full API documentation here

-###### Users
+##### Authentication
+-   It uses JSON Web Token (JWT) for authentication.
+-   It generates a token on successful login or account creation and returns it to the consumer.
+-   It verifies the token to ensures a user is authenticated to access protected endpoints.

 EndPoint                    |   Functionality
 ----------------------------|------------------------
 POST /users/login           |   Logs a user in.